mooreryan/TenderIsTheByte/collections/_posts/2021-05-07-computational-lab-notebooks.md

 ---

-_Disclaimer: if you need a lab notebook for legal records, copyright, patent rights, or anything like that, then you need to do some research.
-This post is **not** providing any recommendations for that._
+_Disclaimer: if you need a lab notebook for legal records, copyright, patent rights, or anything like that, then this article probably isn't for you.
+This post is **not** providing any recommendations for those cases._

 {::options parse_block_html="true" /}